-Figure 3: Overall survey base across the United States.
-(Tableau)
+Figure 3: Overall survey base across the United States (Tableau)

 Income Dispersion of Respondents

 The income dispersion of respondents is comparable across all income brackets, with the respondents over-indexing in the “Over 100K” bracket as seen in Figure 4.
 This could be a misrepresentation in the data as an influx of those in the “Child and Teen” (age under 20) demographic selected this bracket.
 Since we are focusing on the “Young Professionals” demographic, we are not concerned with this anomaly.